Sciss/LinearAssignment/README.md

 the [GNU Lesser General Public License](https://raw.github.com/Sciss/LinearAssignment/master/LICENSE) v2.1+ and comes with absolutely no warranties.
 To contact the author, send an email to `contact at sciss.de`

+__Note:__ Jonker-Volgenant seems to be broken; it hangs or produced non-optimum results.

 ## requirements / installation

 The project builds against Scala 2.12, 2.11 using sbt.
 Run the tests using `sbt test`.